liangbingzhao/liangbingzhao.github.io/_news/announcement_2.md

 ---
 layout: post
-title: A long announcement with details
-date: 2023-12-19
+date: 2025-1-22
-inline: True
+inline: true
 related_posts: false
 ---

-One paper is accepted by Electronics!
+One paper is accepted by ICLR2025!